tkawchak/TextAnalysisExtension/README.md

 ```
 And select the manifest.json file in this repository.

-The extension will work on any mozilla.org domain and subdomain now!
+The extension will work on any mozilla.org domain and subdomain right now.
+Support for all web sites will be coming soon!

+Inquiries about how to get the data?
+Contact [Tom](mailto:tkawchak@gmail.com)